stalniy/casl/docs-src/src/content/pages/package/casl-react/en.md

   export default () => <Can do="read" on={this.props.post} field="title">...</Can>
   ```

+## TypeScript support

-`@casl/react` written in TypeScript, so don't worry that you need to keep all this in mind, if you use TypeScript it will suggest you the correct usage and will warn you if you make a mistake.
+The package is written in TypeScript, so don't worry that you need to keep all the properties in mind.
+If you use TypeScript, your IDE will suggest you the correct usage and TypeScript will warn you if you make a mistake.

 ## Update Ability instance